Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Monte Carlo experiments

 \subsubsection{Result}

-Fig.\ref{fig_RMSE_GWR} compares the RMSEs for the strong and weak STVCs.
+Figure\ref{fig_RMSE_GWR} compares the RMSEs for the strong and weak STVCs.
 For reference, LM and S are compared again.
 In scenario I, GTWR and $\rm{STc_{int}}$ outperform GWR and S, confirming the importance of considering temporal patterns in regression coefficients.
-However, GTWR shows higher RMSEs compared to the spatial models for the SVCs assumed in $\beta_{i,t,2}$ in scenarios II and $\beta_{i,t,1}$ in scenario III.
+However, GTWR exhibits higher RMSEs compared to the spatial models for the SVCs assumed in $\beta_3(s,t)$ in scenario II and $\beta_2(s,t)$ in scenario III.
 This trend is pronounced in scenario III, where a larger variation is assumed in the SVC.
-In contrast, our $\rm{STc_{int}}$ method demonstrates greater accuracy than both S and GWR even when SVC is the true process.
-These findings suggest that our method is more accurate and robust to the underlying spatio-temporal structure of the coefficients compared to alternatives.
-The superior performance of $\rm{STc_{int}}$ is attributed to its flexibility in accommodating difference in smoothness and variation in each spatial, temporal, and spatio-temporal patterns within each coefficient, whereas GTWR assumes uniform bandwidth/scale parameters across coefficients.
+In contrast, our $\rm{STc_{int}}$ method demonstrates better accuracy than both S and GWR, even when SVC is the true process.
+These findings suggest that our method is more accurate and robust to the underlying spatio-temporal structure of the coefficients compared to the alternative methods.
+The superior performance of $\rm{STc_{int}}$ is attributed to its flexibility in accommodating the differences in smoothness and variation of each spatial and/or temporal process in each coefficient, whereas GTWR assumes uniform bandwidth/scale parameters across the coefficients.

-The median computation times in scenario I were 0.905 (GWR), 0.993 (S), 110.2 (GTWR), and 1.792 seconds, respectively.
-Owing to the proposed algorithm, $\rm{STc_{int}}$ is significantly faster than GTWR. $\rm{STc_{int}}$ is confirmed as a faster and more accurate alternative to GTWR.
+The median computation times in scenario I are 0.905 (GWR), 0.993 (S), 110.2 (GTWR), and 1.792 seconds, respectively.
+Owing to the proposed algorithm, $\rm{STc_{int}}$ is significantly faster and more accurate alternative to GTWR.